-- Promote an environment that is safe, productive, and nurturing for students; - Provide students with appropriate models for civil and respectful communication and problem-solving; and - Support respectful and civil interaction and communication among students, staff, parents, community members, and administrators.
+- Promote an environment that is safe, productive, and nurturing for students; - · Provide students with appropriate models for civil and respectful communication and problem-solving; and - Support respectful and civil interaction and communication among students, staff, parents, community members, and administrators.

-Uncivil Conduct: Definition
+Uncivil Conduct

-Conducting oneself in a discourteous or disrespectful manner when communicating or interacting with others.
+Definition: Conducting oneself in a discourteous or disrespectful manner when communicating or interacting with others.

-Uncivil Conduct includes, but is not limited to, behaviors such as: directing vulgar, obscene or profane gestures or words at another individual; taunting, jeering, inciting others to taunt or jeer at an individual; interrupting another individual repeatedly or yelling/screaming in anger at another person; imposing personal demands at times or in settings where they conflict with assigned duties and cannot reasonably be met; using derogatory epithets; gesturing in a manner that puts another in fear for his/her personal safety; invading the personal space of an individual after being directed to move away, physically blocking an individual's exit from a room or location, remaining in a classroom or school area after a teacher or administrator in authority has directed one to leave; violating the privacy of another individual's belongings (except for lawful searches by school officials conducted in connection with the administration of school rules and applicable laws); or other similar disruptive conduct.
+Uncivil conduct includes, but is not limited to, behaviors such as:

+- 1. Using language, behavior, or tone of voice that is discriminatory, harassing, hostile, threatening, intimidating, malicious, derisive, disdainful, or degrading to another individual; - 2.
+Directing vulgar, obscene, or profane gestures or words at another individual; - 3.
+Taunting, jeering, or inciting others to taunt or jeer at another individual; - 4.
+Yelling or screaming at another individual: - 5.
+Repeatedly interrupting another individual who is speaking at an appropriate time and place; - Using personal epithets, slurs, or other references as terms of abuse, contempt, or hostility toward another individual; - 7.
+Invading the personal space of another individual after being directed to move away; - 8.
+Physically blocking another individual's exit from a room or location; - 9.
+Remaining in a classroom or school area after a teacher or administrator in authority has directed the individual to leave; and/or - 10.
+Violating the privacy of another individual's belongings (except for lawful searches by school officials conducted in connection with the administration of school rules and applicable laws).

-Uncivil conduct does not include the expression of controversial or differing viewpoints that may be offensive to some persons, so long as: 1) the ideas are presented in a respectful manner and at a time and place that are appropriate, and 2) such expression does not materially disrupt, and may not be reasonably anticipated to disrupt, the educational process.
+Uncivil conduct does not include the expression of controversial or differing viewpoints that may be offensive to some persons, so long as:

+- 1. The ideas are presented in a respectful manner and at a time and place that are appropriate; and - 2.
+Such expression does not materially disrupt, and may not be reasonably anticipated to disrupt, the educational process.